robrix/robrix.github.io/_posts/2020-03-29-all-you-need-is-lambda-1-booleans.md

 How do you _do_ anything when you don’t even have `true` and `false`?
 Lambdas and variables don’t _do_, they merely _are_, so that leaves application.
 When all you have is lambda application, everything looks like a lambda abstraction, so we’ll represent booleans using lambdas.

-> Aside: Due to the lambda calculus’ terseness, I will be making free use of several notational conveniences:
+> Aside: Due to the lambda calculus’s terseness, I will be making free use of several notational conveniences:
 >
 > 1. writing `λ x y . z` as an abbreviation of `λ x . λ y . z`.
 > 2. writing `?` to stand for bits we don’t know yet, as tho we had an environment supporting holes.